ShieldOrder/proposal-disclosure-schema/Template.md

+# Template.md

-# Disclosure Template v0.1
+Disclosure Template v0.1

-Intended Use:
-Applicants may use this template privately to tighten proposals.
-Evaluators may reference disclosures if provided.
-No committee endorsement is required or implied.
-The template is most useful when applied to a concrete proposal and reviewed collaboratively.

-Copy this template into your own proposal document.
+Copy this template into your proposal document.
 Fill it out there.
 Do not fill it out on the webpage.